dwwatson1/coronavirus_pandemic_playbook/README.md

 ### Summary

 ### Lessons Learned

 In the outset of the project, we decided our audience would be state lawmakers.
 With this in mind, we chose to focus on finding factor data tables with state columns.
 If we had more time to do the project over again, we would've instead chosen counties.
 After the first pass of our machine learning model, we learned that aggregated COVID and no COVID totals were too few data points - only 50 to measure replicate the spread of COVID-19 and determine the accuracy of our machine learning model.
 If we had organized our data by county, we would've ended up with 3,006 data points, far more than our original attempt.

 ### Future Projects

+* **Add vaccine data.** The data we used only accounted for the spread of COVID-19 from March - December 2020.
+If we picked up from where we left off and looked at all of 2021, we could run our model for the spread of COVID-19 as individuals were getting vaccinated.
+We would keep mostly the same factors but redefine the state policy prevention mandate score to measure the days between relaxing a mask mandate or recommendation and reinstating it.
+For example, on July 29, DC announced it will reinstate its mask mandate indoors.
+We would also need to add new columns for **vaccine **or **no vaccine** and potentially study breakthrough cases of COVID-19 (vaccinated person contracts COVID-19).
+This is still an evolving and challenging virus.
+* **Study COVID-19 spread in regions across the world** In our analysis, we found state policy prevention mandate score as the top factor for determining the spread of COVID-19.
+Would this be similar in states or regions in Mexico or Australia, for example.
+We would like to explore similar factors in countries with different governemtn COVID-19 responses.
+Australia had one of the most severe travel restrictions for entering and leaving the country but no intial lockdown or mask mandate or recommendation.